hypertidy/polyggon/README.md

 The problem is that `geom_polygon` uses `grid::polygonGrob` and this is not capable of drawing holes.

-It's as if we decided to use `polygon` in R, it's not going to work.
-Here I use transparency so we can see the overlapping polygons as slightly darker regions.
+It's as if we decided to use `polygon`, it's not going to work.
+To illustrate here I use transparency so we can see the overlapping polygons as slightly darker regions.

 ``` r
 spreadpts <- pts %>% mutate(x = x + id, y = y + id)